top of page

 1. Long, slow distance training

-Long, slow distance training, also known as LSD, builds your basic fitness and your aerobic base.
-Despite rugby being an anaerobic, start-stop sport, you’ll experience less fatigue, and recover more quickly between bouts of high-intensity activity if you have a decent level of aerobic fitness.
+Long, slow distance training, or LSD, builds your basic fitness and aerobic base.
+Despite rugby being an anaerobic, start-stop sport, you’ll experience less fatigue and recover more quickly between bouts of high-intensity activity if you have a decent level of aerobic fitness.

 2. 30-30 intervals